-12.I.4.M The applicant's plans shall specify a close out and rehabilitation plan.
-Rehabilitation should begin as soon as possible in accordance with the time limits established in the close out/rehabilitation plan.
-A yearly report shall be filed with the Code Enforcement Office indicating the progress of the rehabilitation until the pit is closed and the rehabilitation, including all planting, has been completed.
+12.I.5.P The application shall include a close out and rehabilitation plan.
+Reclamation of any extraction site should begin as soon as possible in accordance with the time limits established in the close out/reclamation plan.
+Once reclamation has started, an annual report shall be filed with CEO, indicting the progress of the reclamation until the pit is closed and reclamation, including all planting, has been completed.

-If any substantial change is desired by the owner or operator to the close out/rehabilitation plan, the plan shall be resubmitted to the Planning Board for review and action, because only the Planning Board is authorized to approve any substantial alteration to a Conditional Use Permit.
-Substantial shall be defined in this context to include a change in the timetable of more than six (6) months as set forth in the plan.
+If any substantial change is desired by the owners or operator to the close out/reclamation plan, the plan shall be resubmitted to the Planning Board for review and action, because only the Planning Boad is authorized to approve any substantial alteration to a Conditional Use Permit.
+"Substantial" shall be defined in the context to include a change in the timetable of more than six (6) months as set forth in the plan.